GAZ

-GAZ or Gorkovsky avtomobilny zavod (ГАЗ or Го́рьковский автомоби́льный заво́д) is a Russian automotive manufacturer located in Nizhny Novgorod, formerly known as Gorky (Горький) (1932–1990).
-It is the core subsidiary of GAZ Group Holding, which is itself part of Basic Element industrial group.
-JSC Russian Machines is the controlling shareholder in OAO GAZ.
+GAZ (Gorkovsky avtomobilny zavod, ГАЗ, Го́рьковский автомоби́льный заво́д) is a Russian automobile manufacturer based in Nizhny Novgorod, a city known as Gorky from 1932 to 1990.
+Established in 1932 as the Nizhny Novgorod Automobile Plant with technical assistance from the Ford Motor Company, it adopted the name GAZ in 1933 when the city was renamed Gorky.
+It has produced passenger cars, trucks, buses, military vehicles, armored vehicles, and light commercial vehicles.

+In the post-Soviet period (from 1991), GAZ shifted its focus toward light commercial vehicles and entered into contract manufacturing agreements with the companies Volkswagen, General Motors, and Mercedes-Benz.

 History

 Early history

 In May 1929 the Soviet Union signed an agreement with the American Ford Motor Company.
 Under its terms, the Soviets agreed to purchase $13 million worth of automobiles and parts, while Ford agreed to give technical assistance until 1938 to construct an integrated automobile-manufacturing plant at Nizhny Novgorod.
 The factory was founded and production started on 1 January 1932.
 At the time the factory was known as Nizhny Novgorod Automobile Plant, short NAZ (Nizhegorodskiy avtomobilny zavod), full name Nizhny Novgorod Automobile Plant named after V. M. Molotov (Nizhegorodskiy avtomobilny zavod imeni V. M. Molotova), after the Soviet minister Vyacheslav Molotov.
 In 1932 the plant produced its first automobiles, GAZ-AA (originally known as NAZ-AA, as they were manufactured before Nizhny Novgorod became Gorky) truck and GAZ-A passenger car (manufactured after Nizhny Novgorod became Gorky).
 The cars were based on the Ford Model AA and Ford Model A, respectively.

 In 1933, the factory's name changed to Gorkovsky avtomobilny zavod, or GAZ, when the city was renamed after Maxim Gorky.

 The GAZ-A was succeeded by the more modern GAZ-M1 (based largely on the four-cylinder version of the Ford Model B), produced from 1936 to 1942.
 The M letter stands for Molotovets ('of Molotov's fame'), it was the origin of the car's nickname, M'ka (эмка).

 During the war, GAZ assembled Chevrolet G7107 and G7117 (G7107 with winch) from parts shipped from the US under Lend Lease.